NASA-Openscapes/2021-Cloud-Hackathon/clinic/notebooks.md

     ![](img/terminal-git-status.png)

     You are all set with using git on your 2i2c JupyterHub!
+But the collaborative power of git through github needs some additional setup.

     In the next step, we will create a new file in this repository, track changes to this file, and link it with your github.com account.